gregrickaby/nextjs-github-pages/README.md

 ## Generate Deploy Key

-Before Github Actions can commit and push to a `github-pages` branch, it needs to authenticate (with itself 😆).
+Before Github Actions can commit and push to your `github-pages` branch, it needs to authenticate with itself (sorry, I find this hilarous 😆).
 You'll need to generate new Public and Private keys. _Don't worry, these new keys wont override your personal SSH keys._

 In your app directory, run the following command: